slu-soc1120/slu-soc1120.github.io/content/home/intro.md

 +++
+# A Demo section created with the Blank widget.
+# Any elements can be added in the body: https://sourcethemes.com/academic/docs/writing-markdown-latex/
+# Add more sections by duplicating this file and customizing to your requirements.

 widget = "blank"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 20  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 10  # Order that this section will appear.

-title = "Course Description"
-subtitle = ""
+title = "Introduction to Sociology: Diversity & Health" subtitle = ""

 [design]